microsoftgraph/microsoft-graph-docs/concepts/onenote-error-codes.md

-# Error codes for OneNote APIs in Microsoft Graph
+---title: "Error codes for OneNote APIs in Microsoft Graph"description: "This article describes error codes that are returned by the OneNote APIs in Microsoft Graph whenever a request sent through the API fails."---# Error codes for OneNote APIs in Microsoft Graph

 This article describes error codes that are returned by the OneNote APIs in Microsoft Graph whenever a request sent through the API fails.